johnlundy94/calorie_counter/README.md

 ## Description

-Calorie Counter is a streamlined and effective calorie counting application designed to empower users in reaching their dietary goals.
-With an easy-to-use authentication system, the app provides personalized calorie intake metrics based on a questionnaire filled out during the signup process.
+Calorie Counter is a streamlined and effective nutrient counting application designed to empower users in reaching their dietary goals.
+With an easy-to-use authentication system, the app provides personalized nutrient intake metrics based on a questionnaire filled out during the signup process.
 The app leverages Firebase for both authentication and real-time data storage, allowing users to track their caloric intake throughout the day seamlessly.

 ## Installation